 - 6.1 A key area for consideration in the NDP is providing a positive planning framework to support appropriate housing growth in the neighbourhood area.
 The minimum housing growth required in the Parish is set out in the Herefordshire Local Plan Core Strategy Policies RA1 and RA2.
 Policy RA1 sets the housing growth figure for Ledbury rural Housing Market Area (within which Yarkhill lies) as 14% of the number of dwellings in the Parish.
 This equates to at least 18 new dwellings over the Plan period from 2011 2031.
-Taking into account existing commitments (planning consents and development which has started or been completed) since 2011, the net requirement for the NDP will be for at least 12 new houses. - 6.2 Policy RA2 identifies the settlements in Herefordshire where growth should be focussed (in Figures 4.14 and 4.15).
+As at October 2017, 5 houses have been completed and there are 4 existing commitments, leaving a residual figure of 9 units as a net requirement for the NDP. - 6.2 Policy RA2 identifies the settlements in Herefordshire where growth should be focussed (in Figures 4.14 and 4.15).
 Newtown is identified in Figure 4.14 as one of the Settlements which will be the main focus of proportionate housing development.
 Monkhide is identified in Fig 4.15 as one of the other settlements where proportionate housing is appropriate. - 6.3 Policy RA2 sets out that "Neighbourhood Development Plans will allocate land for new housing or otherwise demonstrate delivery to provide levels of housing to meet the various targets, by indicating levels of suitable and available capacity.